ivaylokenov/MyTested.WebApi/README.md

 ### Calling actions

 You can call any action using lambda expression.
-All parameter values will be resolved and model state validation will be performed on them.
+All parameter values will be resolved and model state validation will be performed on them:

 ```c#
 // calls action with no parameters